raspberrypilearning/python-web-server-with-flask/worksheet.md

 ## Installing pip and Flask

 First you're going to install the Flask package.
-Make sure you're online before you start.
+Make sure you are connected to the internet either by ethernet cable or wifi before you start.

 1. Start by opening a Terminal window from the taskbar or applications menu:

     ![Open Terminal window](images/open-terminal.png)

-1. Next, you'll need to install `pip` with the following command:
+1. Next, you'll need to install `pip` by typing the following command and pressing **Enter** on the keyboard:

     ```bash
     sudo apt-get install python-pip
     ```
     `pip` is a tool for installing Python packages from the Python Packaging Index (PyPi): you can browse packages at [pypi.python.org](https://pypi.python.org/).

-1. Now use `pip` to install Flask:
+1. Now use `pip` to install Flask by typing:

     ```bash
     sudo pip install flask
     ```
+    And press **enter**.

 ## Building a basic Flask web application